Please ensure Javascript is enabled for purposes of website accessibilityAll About the Money | 2026 Sundance Film Festival

 FilmUnFillFavIcon

-A case that haunted Tennessee’s best detectives for decades is cracked wide open by the most unlikely of investigators: a high school sociology class.
+A case that haunted Tennessee’s best detectives for decades is cracked wide open with the help of some unlikely investigators: a high school sociology class.

 (1hr 2mins)